-There's nothing more satisfying than nabbing a high-quality and effective skincare product that also comes in at a fraction compared to products twice, triple, or even quadruple the cost.
-And yes, despite the fact we definitely hoard plenty of skin fare that undoubtedly makes our wallets cringe in disapproval, we're equally appreciative of the all-star drugstore picks our budgets love us for.
+There's nothing more satisfying than nabbing a high-quality and effective skincare product that also comes in at a fraction of the price of similar products.
+And yes, despite the fact we definitely hoard plenty of skincare that undoubtedly makes our wallets cringe in disapproval, we're equally appreciative of the all-star drugstore picks that our budgets love us for.
 However, all that love and appreciation aside, strategically speaking, it's good to be on guard when selecting which products we're opting for at the drugstore and which ones we delegate for a splurge-worthy investment.

-Plus, he adds, make sure the source of retinol is one of the first on the product's ingredient list—just, you know, as a sound and general rule of thumb.
-To be frank, in most expensive formulations, this will be the case.
+As a sound and general rule of thumb, make sure the source of retinol is one of the first on the product's ingredient list.
+In most expensive formulations, this will be the case.

 Additionally, in order to preserve their potency, high-quality retinol formulas should always be stored in opaque versus clear packaging, should be kept out of excessive light or sun, and should always be shut or screwed tight.
 Never leave a tub or jar out in the open after application.

 Curious to know which retinol formulas Team Byrdie personally vouches for?
 Keep scrolling!

 The 0.25% retinol formulation helps support skin's natural collagen production, while peptides smooth skin and reduce the appearance of fine lines.